antonidag/myblog/content/en/posts/logic-app-simple-web-server/index.md

 That's it!🎉🙌

-We have now created a Logic App Web App.
+We have now created a Logic App web app.
 To view the web app locate the trigger url, copy paste that into your web browser.
 If you add and bit of styling and it can look something similar to this:
 ![Show_case](show_case.gif)

 The full project, including workflow files and other resources, can be found on my <a href="https://github.com/antonidag/logic-app-web-app" target="_blank" rel="noopener noreferrer">GitHub</a>!